cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 * for all $n$, $d$, it is the case that $\frac{n}{\text{-}d} = \frac{\text{-}n}{d}$
 * observe that $\frac{1}{2} = \frac{2}{4} = \frac{3}{6} = \frac{4}{8}$

-To preserver these properties, the following class invariants can be established:
+The requirement that the denominator cannot equal zero is a restriction that exists for the domain of all rational numbers.
+However, the remaining three properties are logical equivalences that can be incorporated into our class design to greatly simplify arithmetic, equality, and comparison operations.

+For our rational number class, we will employ the following class invariants:
 * to prevent undefined values, `assert` when the denominator is set to zero
 * to provide a unique representation for zero, set the denominator to one when the numerator is set to zero
 * to provide a consistent representation for negative values, ensure that only the numerator may be negative
 * to ensure equality among equivalent values, always represent the object as a reduced fraction

-These properties can be captured by a private member function, which will be described later herein.
+The responsibility for establishing and maintaining these properties will be handled by a set of private member functions, which will be described herein.

 ## Access Specifiers